galasa-dev/galasa.dev/src/markdown-pages/Glossary.md

 title: "Glossary"
 ---
 ## A
-*Agile*: Not sure if we really need to define agile here.
-(I think) you don't need to be in an agile team to be able to use Galasa.

 *Annotation*: A type of metadata that can be added to Java source code.
 In a Galasa context, you can think of annotations as a means to provide instructions to the framework.
 When the framework recognizes a source-code annotation, it can respond in potentially many ways, for example by invoking code or performing behind-the-scenes processing.
 Galasa managers are declared in test classes and test cases using annotations, and they are a fundamental part of how Galasa works.

 *Artifact*: A collection of aggregated project assets treated (and often packaged) as a whole to help you test, deploy or distribute an application.
 A Java JAR file is a common example of an artifact.